benpollarduk/BP.AdventureFramework/docs/docfx/docs/playable-character.md

 player.AcquireItem(new Item("Mallet", "A large mallet."));
 ```

-A PlayableCharactr can loose an item with the **DequireItem** method.
+A PlayableCharacter can lose an item with the **DequireItem** method.

 ```chsarp
 player.DequireItem(mallet);